 Our goal is to achieve a 42% reduction across our emissions by 2030 (relative to our 2021 baseline year) and reach Net Zero by 2050.
 This is an ambitious objective that reflects our long-term commitment to responsible ownership and development of the built environment.

-It will be through lowering the carbon intensity of our properties, reducing the environmental impacts from our development activities and developing programs to encourage our tenants and suppliers to reduce emissions, that we believe that we will achieve this Pathway and make a positive contribution to a carbon solution.
+It will be through lowering the energy and carbon intensity of our properties, reducing the environmental impacts from our development activities and developing programs to encourage our tenants and suppliers to reduce emissions, that we believe that we will achieve this Pathway and make a positive contribution to a carbon solution.

 At Orchard Trimble, a three-building office and R&D campus in North San Jose, we have completed a drought resistant landscaping project and a substantial solar panel array installation.